leiyangleon/Geogrid/README.md

 **Geogrid can be installed as a standalone Python module (does not support radar coordinates) or with the InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2) software that supports handling Cartesian and radar coordinates**

 **Geogrid can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic-coordinate projection when used in combination with the sister autoRIFT Python module (https://github.com/leiyangleon/autoRIFT).
-Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at specified geographic coordinates**
+Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at a specified geographic-coordinate grid**